 Sending patient satisfaction surveys after each visit is a dental marketing strategy that can help you gain valuable feedback and generate more reviews.
 Inviting satisfied patients to share their experience on your dental website will give new patients the information needed to feel comfortable making an appointment.

 Picking up the phone to schedule a dental appointment is inconvenient for many modern patients.
 Finding the time to call a dentist during business hours and waiting on hold can be difficult to fit into a busy schedule.

 Consequently, it’s not surprising that 68 percent of patients say they’re more likely to choose a provider who offers online scheduling, according to Accenture.
 Therefore, if you want to attract more dental patients, consider enabling online scheduling.

 When new patients have a toothache or are greatly overdue for a cleaning, they want to be seen by a dentist as soon as possible.
 However, on average, patients wait 6.8 days before their first appointment with a dentist across all specialties, according to Statista.
 Eliminate long wait times by saving a few appointment spots for new patients who want to book appointments in the near future.

 While making this adjustment, take an honest look at your appointment times, as a lack of convenience could also be keeping new patients away.
 In fact, 56 percent of patients seeking traditional healthcare services cite convenient appointment times as an important factor when choosing a provider, according to Accenture.
 Making a few small adjustments to your schedule — i.e. opening or closing your office an hour later — can have a noticeable difference.

-If you’re willing to invest the time and resources needed to put your practice out there, you’ll gain the competitive advantage needed to fill your waiting room with new patients.
+If you’re willing to invest the time and resources needed for a dental marketing strategy that will put your practice out there, you’ll gain the competitive advantage needed to fill your waiting room with new patients.